Pfizer–BioNTech COVID-19 vaccine: Effectiveness

-On 8 December, Pfizer and BioNTech reported that preliminary data indicated that a third dose of the vaccine would provide a similar level of neutralizing antibodies against the Omicron variant as seen after two doses against other variants.
+In December 2021, Pfizer and BioNTech reported that preliminary data indicated that a third dose of the vaccine would provide a similar level of neutralizing antibodies against the Omicron variant as seen after two doses against other variants.

-On 14 December, private health insurer Discovery Health, in collaboration with the South African Medical Research Council, reported that real-world data from more than 211,000 cases of COVID-19 in South Africa, of which 78,000 were of the Omicron variant, indicate that effectiveness against the variant after two doses is about 70% against hospital admission and 33% against symptomatic disease.
+In December 2021, private health insurer Discovery Health, in collaboration with the South African Medical Research Council, reported that real-world data from more than 211,000 cases of COVID-19 in South Africa, of which 78,000 were of the Omicron variant, indicate that effectiveness against the variant after two doses is about 70% against hospital admission and 33% against symptomatic disease.
 Protection against hospital admission is maintained for all ages and groups with comorbidities.

 A study of the bivalent booster effectiveness against severe COVID-19 outcomes in Finland, September 2022–January 2023, has shown that it reduced the risk of severe COVID-19 outcomes among the elderly.
-By contrast, among the chronically-ill 18–64-year-olds the risk was similar among those who received bivalent vaccine and those who did not.
+By contrast, among the chronically ill 18–64-year-olds the risk was similar among those who received bivalent vaccine and those who did not.
 Among the elderly a bivalent booster provided highest protection during the first two months after vaccination, but thereafter signs of waning were observed.
 The effectiveness among individuals aged 65–79 years and those aged 80 years or more was similar.